Pb-22/GRIFT/README.md

 GRIFT hunts short-lived GitHub README impostor fakeware: SEO-facing fake application or download repositories, often README-only, zero-reputation, and pointing to passworded or offsite payloads.

-It does not replace sandbox detonation or human review.
-It produces an explainable candidate queue for defensive research.

 ## What GRIFT looks for

 Positive signals include: